jorgelizandro/web-crawler/README.md

     * SC01: App creation

 ## Features
- * Java 1.8
+ * Java 11
  * JSoup
  * Maven

-## Output when the search term is "scalable capital"
+## Output when the search term is "java"
      __          __  _      _____                    _
      \ \        / / | |    / ____|                  | |
       \ \  /\  / /__| |__ | |     _ __ __ ___      _| | ___ _ __